OpenNebula/docs/source/intro_release_notes/concepts_terminology/key_features.rst

 **CAPACITY AND PERFORMANCE MANAGEMENT**

-- :ref:`Host management <host_guide>` with complete functionality for the management of the virtualziation nodes in the cloud
+- :ref:`Host management <host_guide>` with complete functionality for the management of the virtualization nodes in the cloud

 - Dynamic creation of :ref:`Clusters <cluster_guide>` as pools of hosts that share datastores and virtual networks for load balancing, high availability, and high performance computing